-When considering an employee for transfer, some of the things taken into consideration include job performance, work history and all job-related skills, abilities, qualifications and talents needed to perform the desired job.
+When considering an employee for transfer, some of the things taken into consideration include job performance, work history, and all job-related skills, abilities, qualifications and talents needed to perform the desired job.
 Please see the "Pay Upon Transfer" section of this handbook for additional information.

-If an employee transfers, the employee will need to give a two-week written notice to their supervisor regarding the transfer.
+If an employee transfers to a new position, the employee must provide a two-week notification to their supervisor regarding the transfer.
 The employee can begin to work a normal schedule in the new position at the end of the two-week period unless notice is waived by the former Department Director or another arrangement is agreed upon by the two Department Directors.